noplanman/ansible-role-gitea/README.md

-# Ansible Role to install Gitea
+# [Ansible Role to install Gitea][git.feneas.org]

 **This role is based on [ansible-role-gogs] by [Jeff Geerling], author of [Ansible for DevOps].**

 [![Build Status][travis-build-status]][travis-tests] [![Ansible Role][ansible-role-shield]][ansible-role]

+---

+:rocket: Development has moved to **[git.feneas.org]**.

+(The repository on GitHub is only a mirror, so fork on Feneas to contribute.
+No registration needed, just sign in with your GitHub account.)

+---

 Installs [Gitea], a Go-based front-end to Git, on RedHat or Debian-based linux systems.